area17/twill/README.md

 public function getSocialFallbackUrl();
 public function getTransparentFallbackUrl();
 ```

+$crop_params will be an array with the following keys: crop_x, crop_y, crop_w and crop_y.
+If the service you are implementing doesn't support focal point cropping, you can call the getUrlWithCrop from your implementation.

 #### Role & Crop params
 Each of the data models in your application can have different images roles and crop.